wanderdust/newsletter/content/posts/023_load_testing_databricks_sql_warehose/index.md

 images: []
 ---

-My team needed to find a way to serve a table from Databricks via an API to integrate in a user facing application.
-This API was expected to recieve up to 100 requests per second of read operations.
+Our team needed to create a Data API to integrate in a downstream user facing system.
+This API was expected to recieve a load of around 100 requests per second of read operations.

-Since the table was already in Databricks, the simplest option would be to create an API and hit the table directly in Databricks.

-This investigation explores the feasability of using the SQL warehouse to serve this use case.
-It shows the performance and cost implications of running a high volume of requests for different query types in the SQL Warehouse.
+The data that we needed to serve lived in Databricks, and we needed to find a way to make it available to the API in a secure, cost efficient and scalable manner.

+At this point there were a few options, but the path of least resistance was to serve the data directly form Databricks using the SQL warehouse.

+It would be very irresponsible from us to not check if the SQL warehouse was capable of handling the load before integrating it in the API, so this is what this post all about.

+In this post I test the SQL Warehouse to see if I can sustain a load of up t 300 requests per second for two different queries.
+I review performance and cost considerations.

 Enjoy!